 and whoever curses you I will curse;

 will be blessed through you.”

 Genesis 12 2:3

-Abraham, a faithful servant, obeys God and, along with his wife, Sarah, his nephew Lot, the rest of the family and all of their possessions, they headed off to Canaan.
+Abraham, a faithful servant, obeys God and, along with his wife, Sarah, his nephew Lot, the rest of the family, and all of their possessions, headed off to Canaan.

 While on the journey, Abraham tells Sarah to tell everyone that she is his sister instead of his wife.
 He fears that the Egyptians would see Sarah, a beautiful woman and kill Abraham so that they could take her as their own.

 “I know what a beautiful woman you are.
 When the Egyptians see you, they will say, ‘This is his wife.’
 Then they will kill me but will let you live.
 Say you are my sister, so that I will be treated well for your sake and my life will be spared because of you.” – Genesis 12:11-13